Sticki0806/Sticki0806/README.md

 - 👋 Hi, I’m @Sticki0806
-- 👀 I’m interested in coding JS and C#
+- 👀 I’m interested in coding JS
-- 🌱 I’m currently learning JS and C#
+- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on many different projects, when I´m able to write codes
 - 📫 How to reach me?
 I think you don´t have to.